RedHat-UX/red-hat-design-system/elements/rh-spinner/README.md

 # Spinner
-Spinner consists of an animated circle and sometimes a message, and it indicates that a section is loading.
+Spinner consists of an animated circle and sometimes a text label, and it indicates that a section is loading.

 ## Usage